 The Fawcett Society uses the Government’s Gender Pay Gap in the UK data set to calculate what day of the year Equal Pay Day falls on.

-The UK’s full-time mean average gender pay gap this year is 11.5 per cent, down from 13.1 per cent in 2019.
-That means that Equal Pay Day has moved six days later in the year, compared to 14th November in 2019.
+The UK’s full-time mean average gender pay gap this year is 11.9 per cent, an increase from 10.6 per cent last year.
+That means that Equal Pay Day has moved two days earlier in the year, compared to 20th November in 2020.